bjin01/jobmonitor/pkg_updates/README.md

 Make sure all child channels the systems need are available under the new parent channel.

-You can define multiple assigne_channel sections to match systems with different base channels in the given groups.
+You can define multiple assign_channel sections to match systems with different base channels in the given groups.

 The channels will be used to apply latest updates/patches before running service pack migration.
 It is recommended to update the system as much as possible before running service pack migration.
 If a system has not been patched for more than 3 months then the service pack migration might fail because certain bugs have been fixed in the latest patches.